 Training for committee secretaries on BSS boards will be held on Mondy 5 March 2018 at 2.00pm-3.30pm.
 If you would like to attend or require a demonstration after these dates please contact Angela Pater, Head of Secretariat.

 Send any queries to your committee secretary, or to Karen Gleave in the secretariat who will respond or escalate the query to Computing Services.

 A user group is being set up to meet to discuss issues and requests for further development of the system.
 If you are interested in joining, please contact Angela Pater.

-If you are thinking of buying a tablet, please cousult your Computing Services contact; full functionality and compatibility with BSS Boards is only available with Internet Explorer running on Windows.
+If you are thinking of buying a tablet, please consult your Computing Services contact; full functionality and compatibility with BSS Boards is only available with Internet Explorer running on Windows.
 Reduced and limited functionality and compatibility is available with other browsers and operating systems.

 At the meeting